llnl/smith/src/docs/sphinx/dev_guide/profiling.rst

   make run_benchmarks
   pwd

-This will run all of Serac's benchmarks multiple times with varying MPI task counts, and generate a Caliper file for each benchmark run at ``PROJECT_BINARY_DIR``.
+This will run all of Smith's benchmarks multiple times with varying MPI task counts, and generate a Caliper file for each benchmark run at ``PROJECT_BINARY_DIR``.
 Now, you can visualize the results with SPOT, entering the path printed from ``pwd``.